NEU-DS-4200-F20-Staff/In-Class-Programming--D3-Line-Chart/README.md

 Congratulations!
 You should now have a line chart.
 What else can you do with this by playing with JavaScript, HTML, and CSS?

 # Submission instructions:

 1. Ensure you update the GitHub pages URL at the top of this `README.md` file to point to your page for this assignment.
 Commit and push your files to GitHub.

-1. Submit the URL of **your GitHub Classroom-generated repository** to [the associated assignment on Canvas](https://canvas.instructure.com/courses/1781732/assignments/13207304/edit). **Do not submit a link to a personal repository.
+1. Submit the URL of **your GitHub Classroom-generated repository** to [the associated assignment on Canvas](https://northeastern.instructure.com/courses/18721/assignments/573839). **Do not submit a link to a personal repository.
 It must be within our class GitHub organization.**

+# Assignment Setup (For Instructors Only):

+## Create Repo

+1. Go to this year's staff GitHub organization.

+1. Create the new repository using a meaningful name, consistent with the other assignments for this class and with Canvas.

+1. Clone the repository locally.

+1. Copy in the files from last year and make any necessary updates, *including assignment links to Canvas.*

+1. Commit and push changes.

+## GitHub Pages

+It is necessary if using GitHub Classroom to set up GitHub pages for the students, as they do not have admin permissions on their repository.
+To do this, we need to create and move everything to the `gh-pages` branch and delete the `master` branch.

+1. Commit the files to the `master` branch on GitHub.

+1. `git branch gh-pages`

+1. `git checkout gh-pages`

+1. `git branch -D master`

+1. `git push origin gh-pages`

+1. On GitHub, go to `Settings`->`Branches` and set the default branch to `gh-pages`.

+1. `git push origin :master`

+## Template Repository

+1. On GitHub, go to `Settings` and check the box for `Template repository` at the top.
+This makes GitHub Classroom copies much faster.

+## GitHub Classroom

+1. Create the assignment on GitHub Classroom.

+1. Set the assignment title to be the same as on Canvas and consistent with the other assignments for this class.

+1. Change the pre-set repository prefix so that it includes two dashes (--) between the type of assignment and the name of it.
+E.g., `in-class-programming--javascript` and `assignment--altair-and-jupyterlab-setup`.

+1. Set the deadline (23:59 of the due day), make sure it matches the assignment on Canvas, and make sure it is Eastern time.

+1. Make the repository Public.

+1. Set the template repository (where this file is) as the starter code.

+1. Enable feedback pull requests.

+1. Update assignment.

+1. Enable the assignment invitation URL.

+1. In the Canvas assignment, replace the old assignment invitation URL and template repo link URLs with the new ones.